deric/es-dedupe/README.md

 # ES deduplicator

 A tool for removing duplicated documents that are grouped by some unique field (e.g. `--field Uuid`).
+Removal process consists of two phases:

+ # Aggregate query find documents that have same `field` value and at least 2 occurences.
+One copy of such document is left in ES all others are deleted via Bulk API.
+We wait for index update after each `DELETE` operatation.
+Processed documents are logged into `/tmp/es_dedupe.log`.
+ # Based on `/tmp/es_dedupe.log` logfile we query for each `field` value and DELETE document copies on other shards.
+Depending on number of nodes and shards in cluster there might be still document that aggregate query didn't return.
+In order to disable 2nd step use `--no-chck` flag.

 Usage:
 ```